immcomz/nextjs-rag-langchain-upstash/README.md

 ---

-Set up your environment variables:
+Set up your environment variables For Next APP:

 ```sh